ugururesin/CarND-PID-Controller/README.md

 Since there were no systematic bias in the ego vehicle, there were no difference between PD and PID controllers for small integral values.
 However, higher integral values cause that steering angles began to change very rapidly, causing the vehicle to lose control.

-Student discusses how they chose the final hyperparameters (P, I, D coefficients).
-This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!

 **Simulation**
 No tire may leave the drivable portion of the track surface.
 The car may not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).